jinseikenai/glomeruli_detection/detecting_glomeruli.md

       --overlap_threshold=0.35
   ```

+  * Set ${TARGET_LIST} points to a path of text file in which the processing target is written.
   * Set ${DETECTION_RESULT_FILE} points to a path of the detection result file.
   * Set ${DATA_DIR} points to a path of the file folder in which there are whole slide images.
   * Set ${STAINING} points to a code of staining method from below.